Olaf Otto Becker

-Martin Parr (born 1952) is widely acknowledged for his photographic projects that highlight, and gently satirise people and their cultures.
+Martin Parr (born 1952) is widely acknowledged for his photographic projects that highlight and gently satirise people and their cultures.
 His wry observational photography is characterised by the use of vivid colour.
-In association with Rocket Gallery.
+Martin Parr is represented by Rocket Gallery.

 Wang Qingsong (born 1966) is one of China’s most acclaimed contemporary artists.
 Born at the start of the Cultural Revolution, Qingsong’s works comment on the overwhelming social and visual changes that have taken place in his native country over the last four and a half decades.
 He is represented in the United Kingdom by Huxley-Parlour gallery.

 Undertaking projects of vast temporal and geographic scope, Sebastião Salgado (born 1944) is one of the most celebrated photojournalists working today.
 Whilst inescapably memorable for their beauty, Salgado’s photographs are laden with political purpose exposing the social and environmental problems facing our planet.

 Alec Soth (born 1969) is a leading contemporary American photographer, working in the documentary tradition.
 Soth is celebrated for his series Sleeping by the Mississippi, Niagara and Broken Manual, which merge a documentary style with a poetic sensibility.

 Jem Southam (born 1950) is one of the most critically respected British landscape photographers working today.
 Celebrated for his important contribution to colour photography in Britain, Southam documents subtle changes in the landscape in relation to the passage of time.